apache/ignite/modules/ducktests/README.md

 Breakpoints are added to a test with `self.pause("name", mdc, net)` and cost nothing when the global is absent, which is how they stay in the tests without affecting CI.
 Run one test at a time in demo mode (no `--max-parallel`): a single control directory holds one breakpoint at a time.

-A held test reports nothing back to ducktape, which kills a session it has heard nothing from for `--test-runner-timeout` (30 minutes by default) - and that budget is spent by the whole test, setup included, not by the breakpoint alone.
+A held test reports nothing back to ducktape, which kills a session it has heard nothing from for `--test-runner-timeout` (30 minutes by default) - and that budget is measured from the construction of the test (setup included), which is deliberately conservative: ducktape's kill timer is actually reset by the last client event before the pause, which fires after setup, so the real window is longer.
 Breakpoints therefore auto-continue while the runner is still waiting, shortening themselves below `demo_pause_timeout_sec` when there is not enough of the budget left and saying so in the test log.
 For a demo that needs longer, raise the runner timeout too (milliseconds):
 ```bash
 ./docker/run_tests.sh -n 12 --test-runner-timeout 7200000 \
   -gj '{"demo_pause": "*", "demo_pause_timeout_sec": 1800}' \